-business training its field employees to safely perform maintenance, engineering, or merchandising and sales calls might be satisfied with ‘the right tool for the right job’.
+business training its field employees to safely perform maintenance, engineering, or home healthcare (or even merchandising and sales calls) might be satisfied with ‘the right tool for the right job’.
 Safety training can extend from manual handling right through to hygiene and electrical.
 Regulated industries require certification, and in these cases the cost of hiring and promotion can add to financial pressures between Human Resources and Customer Operations.

 A portion of head-office responsibility, however, remains missing when businesses fail to recognise that field service management software can align digital tools with a live overview of employee safety.
 Head office scheduling and dispatch teams can track and manage field activities live, thus meeting or exceeding industry safety practices.
 In this post we’ll look at three ways software can promote field safety and cut security risks for employees far away from the dispatch desk.